iamanamoebas/ShoutVST/README.md

-**ShoutVST** is a VST that enables streaming sound into Icecast directly from VST hosts, ideal for streaming live performances directly from applications like **Traktor** or **Ableton** without the use of loopback methods.
+**ShoutVST** is a VST that enables streaming sound into Icecast/ShoutCast directly from VST hosts, ideal for streaming live performances directly from applications like **Traktor** or **Ableton** without the use of loopback methods.
 Only Windows is supported at the moment.
 You can try that precompiled binary (Just copy it into your VST plugins folder):

 <a href="https://www.kvraudio.com/product/shoutvst-by-r-tur">